meysamtabriz/rtl-qwenlm/readme.md

-Here’s a simple explanation and guide for a Chrome extension that toggles the text direction of the website **deepseek.com** from LTR (Left-to-Right) to RTL (Right-to-Left) when the user clicks on the extension.
+Here’s a simple explanation and guide for a Chrome extension that toggles the text direction of the website **qwenlm.ai** from LTR (Left-to-Right) to RTL (Right-to-Left) when the user clicks on the extension.
 Additionally, I’ll include installation instructions.

 ---

 ### **Extension Purpose**
-This Chrome extension allows users to toggle the text direction on the website **deepseek.com** from **LTR** (default direction) to **RTL** (Right-to-Left) for better readability in languages like Persian or Arabic.
+This Chrome extension allows users to toggle the text direction on the website **qwenlm.ai** from **LTR** (default direction) to **RTL** (Right-to-Left) for better readability in languages like Persian or Arabic.

 ---

 ### **How It Works**
 1. After installing the extension, a browser icon will appear in the Chrome toolbar.
-2. When visiting **deepseek.com**, click the extension icon.
+2. When visiting **qwenlm.ai**, click the extension icon.
 3. The extension will switch the website's text direction to **RTL**, making it more suitable for right-to-left languages.
 4. Clicking the icon again will reset the text direction to its default **LTR** layout.